decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

      );
 ```

-The function requires that you specify a currency to use (for example, MANA or ETH), a transaction number and the Ethereum wallet address that received the payment.
+The function requires that you specify a currency to use (for example, MANA or ETH), a transaction hash number and the Ethereum wallet address that received the payment.

 ```tsx